 In order for the sport management degree(s) of an institution's sport management academic unit to be considered for COSMA accreditation, the institution must have the legal authority to confer higher education degrees and institutional accreditation from an appropriate, recognized national accrediting organization.
 Institutions located outside of the United States must have equivalent recognized institutional accreditation from an appropriate organization in the relevant country or region, or approvals or authorizations to award degrees from an appropriate governing, legal, or similar body.
+Community colleges offering either terminal degrees or transfer pathway or sport management concentration degrees should include within articulation agreements an automatic transfer of credits from one COSMA accredited program to another.

 - 1. Provide evidence of the legal authorization of your institution to operate and confer degrees by identifying which regional or national accrediting body provides your institutional accreditation and provide a copy of or URL to that body's most recent letter of affirmation or reaffirmation of accreditation. - 2.
 Describe any other relevant governmental or national authorizations that apply to your institution. - 3.
-List the principle institutions from/to which your institution receives/sends transfer students and describe the policies and procedures for reviewing and accepting academic credit. - 4.
+List the principal institutions from/to which your institution receives/sends transfer students and describe the policies and procedures for reviewing and accepting academic credit. - 4.
 Describe the advising procedure for transfer students. - 5.
 Describe the relationship of the sport management academic unit with external educational institutions or organizations (other than transfer agreements as covered above).
 This description should include the following relationships (describe all that apply): - a.
 Joint degree programs - b.
 Consortium agreements - c.
 Cooperative or partnership arrangements